ViaOA/oa-core/readme.txt

-Create the javadoc so that it is available at: https://viaoa.github.io/oa-core/docs/index.html
+to create the javadoc so that it is available at: https://viaoa.github.io/oa-core/docs/index.html

 use "dev" branch